 Join YMCA Personal Trainer Tom Reitz for a small group program that is designed to improve your strength and flexibility.
 TRX is a suspension training program that uses your body weight in various positions to provide resistance against gravity.
 The only equipment you need is you and provided TRX straps which are attached overhead or to a wall.
 It is safe and fully adaptable to anyone.
 Small groups create accountability and help push you that extra mile.

-Janice Leeser leads our newest addition designed to tone and sculpt while developing functional strength, body control, and body awareness.
-This low-impact class combines heightened mental focus with precise controlled movements.
+Janice Leeser and Tereza Wilver lead our newest addition designed to tone and sculpt while developing functional strength, body control, and body awareness.
+This low-impact small group personal training combines heightened mental focus with precise controlled movements.
 This fun but challenging workout will feature lots of variety while fusing mat Pilates with functional mobility.
-Max of 6 participants per class so act fast!
+Max of 6 participants per session so act fast!

 Stay active into retirement and keep doing the things you love!
 Functional Fitness incorporates integrated movement routines to increase strength, balance and flexibility.
 This low impact but intense workout aims to improve endurance and agility.
 One hour sessions with our personal trainer Janice will be tailored to meet client’s specific needs and abilities.
 Participants must be able to get up and down off of the floor and bear limited weight on knees and shoulders.
 Class sessions will run monthly and are open to the first 6 members to sign up!